plippe/blog/_posts/2019-03-01-scala-typeclasses.md

 tags: ["scala", "typeclass"]
 ---

-Scala supports supertypes, and typeclasses.
+Scala supports supertypes and typeclasses.
 Those allowed me to write a generic `maxOption` function, in a [previous article]({{ site.baseurl }}{% post_url 2019-02-01-scala-generics-and-typeclasses %}).
-With the overview out of the way, I will show in more details how typeclasses can add real value to your project.
+With the overview out of the way, I will show in more detail how typeclasses can add real value to your project.

-I am going to code a comma separated value writer.
+I am going to code a comma-separated value writer.
 CSV is a very common format.
-I am not creating anything new, nor better, but I will definitely make it interesting.
+I am not creating anything new, nor better, but I will make it interesting.

 In case you might not know, there is an [RFC for the CSV format](https://tools.ietf.org/html/rfc4180).
-As the starts highlights, this isn’t a standard, but I will follow it anyways.
-This give me constraints to focus on my goal instead of solving every possible scenario.
+As the start highlights, this isn’t a standard, but I will follow it anyways.
+This gives me constraints to focus on my goal instead of solving every possible scenario.

 The RFC requirements can be shrunk down to the following bullet points:
 - One record per line